Kidnapped (novel): Major themes

 A central theme of the novel is the concept of justice, the imperfections of the justice system and the lack of a universal definition of justice.
 To David justice means the restoration of his inheritance, whereas for Alan it means the death of his enemy Colin Roy of Glenure.

 Literary critic Leslie Fiedler has suggested that a unifying "mythic concept" in several of Stevenson's books, including Kidnapped, is what might be called the "Beloved Scoundrel", or the "Devil as Angel", "the beauty of evil".
 The Rogue in this instance is of course Alan, "a rebel, a deserter, perhaps a murderer ... without a shred of Christian morality".
 Good nevertheless triumphs over evil, as in David Balfour's situation.

 Literary significance and criticism

 Kidnapped was well received and sold well while Stevenson was alive.
 After his death many viewed it with scepticism, seeing it as simply a boys' novel.
 By the mid-20th century it had regained critical approval and study.
 The novel has attracted the praise and admiration of writers as diverse as Henry James, Jorge Luis Borges, and Hilary Mantel.

 While it is basically an adventure novel, it raises various moral issues, such as the nature of justice and the fact that friends may have different political viewpoints.

+Sequel

+A sequel, Catriona, was published in 1893.

 Adaptations

 The novel has been adapted a number of times, and in multiple media.

 Film and television versions were made in 1917, 1938, 1948, 1960, 1968, 1971, 1978, 1986, 1995 and 2005.

+An adaptation for the stage by Keith Dewhurst was produced by the Royal Lyceum Theatre Company, Edinburgh in August 1972, with Paul Young as David Balfour, James Grant as Alan Breck Stewart, and music by Steeleye Span.